danielbvillanueva/Green-Living-Challenge-Tracker/README.md

 - Leaderboard showing top-ranked users based on XP. 🏆
 - Option to create personalized challenges and join predefined ones. 🔧
 - User profiles displaying completed challenges and current rank. 🧑‍💻

+## 🌏 SDGs Connection
+This project supports several **United Nations Sustainable Development Goals (SDGs):**
+- **SDG 12: Responsible Consumption and Production**
+  Encourages users to reduce waste, adopt sustainable habits, and track progress in reducing their ecological footprint.

+- **SDG 13: Climate Action**
+  Motivates participation in activities like tree planting, energy conservation, and community cleanups to combat climate change.

+- **SDG 15: Life on Land**
+  Supports challenges focused on preserving biodiversity, preventing deforestation, and engaging in ecological restoration.

+- **SDG 17: Partnerships for the Goals**
+  Facilitates collaboration among individuals and groups to collectively work towards achieving sustainability.

 ## ⚙️ Technologies Used
 ### Backend